shayfrendt/heroku-ranger/README.md

 This is a Heroku plug-in for the Ranger web service.
 The Ranger Heroku integration is currently in private alpha.

 NOTE:  This is spike-quality code.
-Check out the __refactor__ if you want to see tests and such.
+Check out the __refactor__ branch if you want to see tests and such.

 ## Add addon